A Hot Summer Afternoon at Zoo Tampa

 Aviaries

 Two outdoor aviaries allows you to enjoy a variety of exotic birds in a free flying setting.
+For any bird lovers out there, this is a pretty cool experience as the birds soar across your head in a tropical environment.

 Asian Gardens

 Asian Gardens features some of the most exciting animals in the park: leopards, rhinoceros, a Malayan Tiger, and the Sri Lankan Sloth Bear.
+As a cat fan, this is probably my most visited portion of the zoo.

 The Florida boardwalk

 As you walk along The Florida boardwalk, you will take in the sights of many animals native to the region, including: crocodiles, gopher tortoises, a bald eagle, and The Florida black bear and panther.
 We were really interesting in seeing the panther, unfortunately it was probably sleeping during our visit due to the extreme heat.
+We were not too excited about this exhibit as we see gators and turtles at the preserves all the time, however, I imagine it would be more exciting for out of town visitors.

 Manatee underwater viewing & aquariums

-Surprisingly, the zoo lacks indoor exhibits.
+Surprisingly, this zoo lacks indoor exhibits.
 You would think with the hot Florida weather we would see more.
+One exception is a fantastic manatee viewing area – it’s my favorite area of the zoo but can get really crowded.
 A visit to the air conditioned Manatee underwater viewing and aquarium area is a great way to get out of the sun for a while.
 The windows were a bit murky and could definitely use a deep cleaning, as you can see in the photos below.
-Nevertheless, it is still a nice exhibit worth checking out.
-The aquariums feature many different unique forms of sea life including sea turtles and lion fish.
+Nevertheless, it is still a nice exhibit.

 Koala Bear